fatchip-Stefan/oxid-5/Readme.md

 ## Installation
 1. Extract the module-package.
 2. Copy the content of the folder "copy_this" into your shop root-folder (where config.inc.php lies).
-3. Go to Extensions->Modules, select the "PAYONE FinanceGate" extension and press the "Activate" Button in the "Overview" tab.
+3. Go to Extensions->Modules, select the "PAYONE Payment for Oxid eShop" extension and press the "Activate" Button in the "Overview" tab.
 4. Next you need to deposit a transaction url in the PAYONE-Webinterface at Konfiguration -> Zahlungsportale -> YOUR_PORTAL -> Erweitert -> TransactionStatus URL.
 The URL has to look like this: http://->YOUR_SHOP<-/modules/fcPayOne/status.php
 5. Empty "tmp" folder.
 6. There is a new menu item in the OXID-Interface named PAYONE.
 Here you can set your merchant connect data.